 Cognitive load is the mental effort required to process and learn new information.
 Similarly, cognitive load in user experience is the amount of mental processing power required to use your website.

 The higher the cognitive load, the tougher it is for the users to find what they want.
 Thence, they will bounce off your website and never come back.
 That’s why it is important for you to simplify your navigation bar.
-Make it easy for the visitor to direct to where they want to go.
+Make it easy for the visitor to direct to where they want to go by using homepage best practices in ecommerce.

 7. Include an Omnipresent Search Bar